+IMET Services The Goodland office does not have a trained IMET.

+Fire Meteorologists are available for training requests.

+The Goodland office maintains a Fire Weather Page on its web site home page.
+This page contains links to forecasts (FWF), RFW, Spot Forecasts, and other fire weather related sites.
+A clickable map is provided to obtain a FWF for each zone in Kansas.
+To go directly to the Goodland fire weather web site, use the following url: http://weather.gov/gld/fire

+NWS Goodland is issuing "Hot Spot Notifications" for county emergency managers, dispatch centers, and fire partners for the GLD area of responsibility.
+These are text and email alerts notifying officials of a fire identified via satellite and radar interrogation.
+Notifications are only provided on days in which NWS Goodland has elevated fire weather conditions for any part of the forecast area.

-IMET Services The Dodge City office does not have a trained IMET.
-Training The fire weather program leader or assistant fire weather program leader may be available to handle fire weather training requests from southwest Kansas customers.
-Training requests outside the area will be handled on a case-by-case basis.
-Refer all training requests or technical support questions to the fire weather program leader or assistant.
-Additional Information The Dodge City office maintains a Fire Weather Page on its web site home page.
-This page contains links to the FWF, RFW, Spot Forecasts, Public Fire Danger Statements, RAWS observations, the annual operating plan, and other fire weather related sites.
-A clickable map is Rocky Mountain Area Fire Weather Annual Operating Plan provided to obtain a narrative FWF.
-Simply click on the map within the region of interest.
-To go directly to the Dodge City fire weather web site, use the following url: http://www.crh.noaa.gov/ddc/?n=firewx BACK-UP The primary service backup for NWS Dodge City is NWS Goodland and the secondary backup is NWS Wichita (Please See Service Area and Organizational Directory).
-The servicing NWS office will notify their local dispatch centers and RMACC when the office is in or plans to be in backup mode.
-To receive a spot from a backup office, customers should access the web based spot program of the office that is providing the backup service.
-14. Eastern Nebraska and Southwestern Iowa - Omaha, NE Unless otherwise mentioned, it is to be assumed that services provided by NWS Omaha for units in eastern Nebraska and southwestern Iowa will follow the regional policies and procedures set forth in the Rocky Mountain Area Fire Weather AOP.
-General Information The National Weather Service in Omaha, NE is responsible for providing Fire Weather support for eastern Nebraska and southwestern Iowa.
-The area of responsibility covers Fire Weather Planning Forecast zones 11, 12, 15-18, 30-34, 42-45, 50-53, 65-68, 78, and 88-93 in Nebraska; and zones 43, 55, 56, 69, 79, 80, 90 and 91 in Iowa.
-The Omaha office is staffed with 14 meteorologists trained in fire weather forecasting.
+The primary service backup for NWS Goodland is NWS Dodge City and the secondary backup is NWS Pueblo (Please See Service Area and Organizational Directory).
+The servicing NWS office will notify their local dispatch centers and RMACC when the office is in service backup or plans to be in service backup.
+To receive a spot forecast from a backup office, customers should access the web based spot program of the office that is providing the backup service.

+12. Central and South Central Nebraska and North Central Kansas, Hastings, NE

+Unless otherwise mentioned, it is to be assumed services provided by NWS Hastings for units in central and south central Nebraska and north central Kansas will follow the regional policies and procedures set forth in the Rocky Mountain Area Fire Weather AOP.

+The National Weather Service in Hastings, NE is responsible for providing fire weather support for central and south central Nebraska and north central Kansas.

+The area of responsibility covers fire weather zones 39-41, 46-49, 60-64, 72-77, and 82-87 in central and south central Nebraska, and zones 5-7 and 17-19 in north central Kansas.
+The Hastings office is staffed with 12 meteorologists trained in fire weather forecasting.
 All fire weather forecasters are trained to produce all the routine fire weather products and spot forecasts.
-A Fire Weather Forecaster is on duty 24 hours a day...seven days a week year round.
-2012 Changes None Fire Weather Planning Forecasts (FWF) The fire weather planning forecast (FWF) will be issued by 0600 year round.
-Spot Forecasts The Omaha office will issue a spot weather forecast upon request from all local, state, and federal land management agencies in support of wildland fires and prescribed burns in eastern Nebraska.
-Spot forecasts are requested and retrieved using the following web address: http://spot.nws.noaa.gov/cgi-bin/spot/spotmon?site=oax The NWS strongly encourages land agencies to use the "REMARKS" section within NWS Spot to provide feedback with all follow-up spot requests.
-When internet or computer capabilities are not available, fax or phone will be used to request a spot forecast.
-Red Flag Warnings / Fire Weather Watches Red Flag Warnings are issued as required for Nebraska and Iowa Fire Weather Zones served by WFO Omaha after coordination and collaboration with customers and adjacent NWS offices.
-Grassland Fire Danger (RFD) The Grassland Fire Danger Forecast is issued by 0700 and updated by 1200 throughout the year.
+A Fire Weather Forecaster will be on duty 24 hours a day, seven days a week year-round.

+2021 Changes: None

+Fire Weather Planning Forecasts (FWF) The Fire Weather Planning Forecast (FWF) will be issued once daily by 0600 year-round for fire weather zones 39-41, 46-49, 60-64, 72-77, and 82-87 in central and south central Nebraska, and zones 5-7 and 17-19 in north central Kansas.
+The FWF will be updated as necessary.

 Smoke Management Forecasts (SMF) Not issued.